 - Sports clubs or groups, charities, voluntary organisations and partners who we may work with or commission to provide physical activity opportunities.

 We may also share your information, subject to contractual and other legal safeguards, with organisations contracted by Norfolk County Council to provide a service to the council or directly to you.
-These service providers are known as data processors and have a legal obligation under GDPR and to Norfolk County Council to look after your personal information and only use it for providing that service.
-These organisations include:
+These service providers are known as data processors and have a legal obligation under UK GDPR and to Norfolk County Council to look after your personal information and only use it for providing that service

 How the law protects you and the legal basis for processing your information

 We have legal grounds to process this information because:

 - it is necessary to comply with a legal duty or fulfil a public task.
 This includes under the: o Equalities Act 2010 (reasonable adjustments, equal opportunities etc)

 - where it is necessary for the performance of a contract (e.g. lease, licence, service and maintenance contract).

 We may seek consent to use your information in certain ways (newsletters and images or videos).
 If you have provided consent for us to use your information, this can be removed at any time.
 For newsletters and emails, you can withdraw consent by selecting the unsubscribe link in any email you have received from us.
 For images and videos, you can withdraw consent by emailing email@example.com.